srsani/deploy_ml_final/README.md

 # deploy_ml_final

-This  repository contains the code for my final project for the Udacity MLOps nano degree
+In the current code repository, you can find the code for the Amazon SageMaker MLOps workflow for a Text classification application.
+This work is the final project for Udacity AWS MLOps nano degree.

+## Setup

+This pieline can be exciated